MohitDAngrish/EagleView/readme.md

 following the above mentioned blog, we can setup the object detection api and create train.tfrecord and test.tfrecord which will be used for training of the model itself.

+### Model

+**EfficientDet Model** :

+- It uses EfficientNet backbone that extracts features from the given image.
+- It uses Bi-FPN which incorporates the multi-level feature fusion idea from FPN/PANet/NAS-FPN that enables information to flow in both the top-down and bottom-up directions, while using regular and efficient connections.
+- Combining the new backbone and BiFPN, they develop a small-size EfficientDet-D0 baseline, and then apply a compound scaling to obtain EfficientDet-D1 to D7 to achieve better accuracy and efficiency trade-offs.
+- Here we have used D2 to achieve good mAP at resonable speed.

 ## Metric

 -   **Mean Average Precision(mAP)** is the current benchmark metric used by the computer vision research community to evaluate the robustness of object detection models.